ropensci/gbifdb/README.md

 execute these SQL queries directly on-disk against the Parquet data files, side-stepping limitations of available RAM or the need to import the data.
-It’s highly optimized implementation can be faster even than in-memory operations in `dplyr`, especially when using fast SSD-based storage disks.
-Unlike the `arrow` R packae interface, which can also query `parquet` files, `duckdb` supports the full set of SQL instructions, including windowed operations like `group_by`+`summarise` as well as table joins.
+It’s highly optimized implementation can be faster even than in-memory operations in `dplyr`. `duckdb` supports the full set of SQL instructions, including windowed operations like `group_by`+`summarise` as well as table joins.

+`gbifdb` has two mechanisms for providing database connections: one which the Parquet snapshot of GBIF must first be downloaded locally, and a second where the GBIF parquet snapshot can be accessed directly from an Amazon Public Data Registry S3 bucket without downloading a copy.
+The latter approach will be faster for one-off operations and is also suitable when using a cloud-based computing provider in the same region.

 ## Installation